 Click here to view the OHCA Rescue Policy.

-Since there are not many Otterhounds in the world--in 2012, there were an estimated 600 Otterhounds globally--Otterhounds often get mistaken for other dog breeds in rescue environments.
-This guide is designed to help determine if a dog is an Otterhound, and if yes, who you can contact to make sure the Otterhound is properly cared for and re-homed.
+Since there are so few Otterhounds in the world--in 2012, it was estimated there were only 600 Otterhounds globally--Otterhounds often get mistaken for other dog breeds in rescue environments.
+This guide is designed to help determine if a dog actually is an Otterhound, and if "Yes," whom you can contact to make sure the Otterhound is properly cared for and successfully rehomed.
 Otterhound University has more information about Otterhound Coats & Colors.

 How Can You Help Otterhound Rescue?

-If you have seen a dog in a shelter or found a dog that you think may be an Otterhound, before contacting the coordinators, please check out page "Is It an Otterhound?".
+If you have seen a dog in a shelter or found a dog that you think may be an Otterhound, please read "Is It an Otterhound?" before contacting our Rescue coordinators.
 Many Labradoodles or Goldendoodles at first glance look like Otterhounds.
 However, the length of ears and their bell-shape are key features of Otterhounds which doodles lack.
 Head and body shape are also different.
-If you still believe you have seen an Otterhound in need of rescue, please take photos of the dogs from the side and front with a close-up of the head and send them to the rescue coordinators together with the dog’s height to the shoulders, approximate age and weight information.
+If you still believe you have seen an Otterhound in need of rescue, please take photos of the dog from the side and front with a close-up of the head and send them to the rescue coordinators together with the dog’s height to the shoulders, approximate age and weight information.

 If you are interested in adopting an Otterhound, please complete our Online Rescue Application or download printable version, fill it out and send to the OHCA rescue Coordinators.